ipfs/kubo/docs/config.md

 - `DisableBandwidthMetrics`
 A boolean value that when set to true, will cause ipfs to not keep track of bandwidth metrics.
 Disabling bandwidth metrics can lead to a slight performance improvement, as well as a reduction in memory usage.

+- `DisableNatPortMap`
+Disable NAT discovery.

 ## `Tour`
 Unused.